Convergence of Dirichlet Forms for MCMC Optimal Scaling with Dependent Target Distributions on Large Graphs: Our main results

 with the following property:

-for every $f\in C$. \end{definition} Here, $\Phi_n$ is asymptotically close to a unitary operator, however it is not necessarily injective even for sufficiently large $n$ (page $611$, \cite{kuwae2003convergence}).
+for every $f\in \widetilde{D}$. \end{definition} Here, $\Gamma_n$ is asymptotically close to a unitary operator, however it is not necessarily injective even for sufficiently large $n$ (page $611$, \cite{kuwae2003convergence}).
 We note that the usual definitions of strong and weak convergence of elements in Hilbert spaces are for the situation that, all these elements as well as their limits are in the same Hilbert space.
-Hence, it is necessary to properly define different types of convergence of elements in changing Hilbert spaces (cf. \cite{kuwae2003convergence}). \begin{definition} \begin{itemize} \item[(1)] (Strong convergence) We say that a sequence of vectors $\{f_n\}$ with $f_n\in \mathcal{H}_n$ converges to a vector $f\in \mathcal{H}$ strongly as $n$ goes to infinity, if there exists a sequence $\{\widetilde{f}_m\}\subset C$ such that
+Hence, it is necessary to properly define different types of convergence of elements in changing Hilbert spaces. \begin{definition}[\cite{kuwae2003convergence}]